Many drivers like to improve the way their car looks and performs, but modifications like these can impact your insurance.

-Alloy wheels, spoilers, kit cars and souped-up engines can all increase your enjoyment of your car, and often also its value.
+Alloy wheels, spoilers and souped-up engines can all help you enjoy your car, and often increase its value.

 Why modifications make policies more expensive

-Telling your insurer or broker about changes
+Telling your insurer about changes

 Modifications while your policy is in force